Use OpenClaw in DSW

 3. Configure tool calling.
 The script asks whether to disable tool calling:

-a 400 error will occur.
-In this case, you need to disable tool calling.
+it will cause a 400 error.
+In this case, you must disable tool calling.

 ◆ Disable tool calling?

-[2] ○ Yes - Disable tool calling (For cases where the server-side is not configured.)
+[2] ○ Yes - Disable tool calling (For when the server is not configured)

-• If the EAS server-side supports tool calling, select No.
+• If your EAS service is configured to support tool calling, select "No".

-• If you are unsure or if you encounter a 400 error, select Yes.
+• If you are unsure or encounter a 400 error, select "Yes".

 6. Complete the configuration.

-Step 3: Access the Web UI through DSW Gateway
+Step 3: Access the Web UI via DSW Gateway

-After the script runs and the Gateway starts, the terminal automatically displays the access information:
+After the script finishes and the Gateway starts successfully, the terminal automatically displays access information:

-Click the access link.
-DSW automatically forwards requests through the built-in Gateway proxy, and your browser opens the OpenClaw Web UI.
+Click the access address link.
+DSW automatically forwards the request through its built-in Gateway proxy, and your browser opens the OpenClaw Web UI.

 Note: The 127.0.0.1 in the link is the local address within the DSW instance.
-The DSW Gateway proxy mechanism securely exposes the service to logged-on Alibaba Cloud users.
-No manual port mapping configuration is required.
+The DSW Gateway proxy mechanism securely exposes this address to logged-in Alibaba Cloud users, and no manual port mapping is required.

 In the upper-right corner of the Web UI, check the service status:

-• Health: OK indicates that the service is running as expected.
+• Health: OK indicates the service is running normally.

-• Gateway: Connected indicates that the Gateway connection is normal.
+• Gateway: Connected indicates the Gateway connection is normal.

-1. Create an internal DingTalk application.
-Log on to the DingTalk Developer Console.
-Choose Application Development > DingTalk Application > Create Application.
+1. Create an internal enterprise app in DingTalk.
+Log in to the DingTalk Open Platform, and choose Application Development > DingTalk Apps > Create App.

-• Robot Introduction: An AI intelligent assistant that helps you handle daily office tasks
+• Bot description: An intelligent AI assistant to help you with daily office tasks

-• Message Receiving Mode: Stream mode.
-Note: You must select Stream mode.
-Otherwise, messages cannot be received.
+• Message receiving mode: Stream Mode.
+Important: You must select Stream Mode.
+Otherwise, the bot cannot receive messages properly.

 • Card.Streaming.Write